ARMmbed/mbed-app-docs/docs/use_cases.md

 Using Envoy can simplify this process, making the selection and authentication of preferred WiFi networks as simple as a tap from a list of options.
 Using Envoy enables reuse of previously entered credentials, to avoid re-entry when configuring new devices for the same network.

-To find out how to use Envoy to configure your WiFi-enabled device, see the WiFi tutorial [LINK TO WIFI TUTORIAL HERE].
+To find out how to use Envoy to configure your WiFi-enabled device, see the WiFi reference design [LINK TO WIFI TUTORIAL HERE].

 ## Complex Configuration